phrac/partflux/README.rst

 ========
 Overview
 ========
-Complete rewrite of the basic partfindr application in Python + Django
+Partfindr is a web application that helps users find information about any part number.
+The application is written in Python using the Django framework.
+Search is provided by Apache Lucene/Solr, and data is stored in PostgreSQL.

 Dependencies